appgardenstudios/hyaline/www/content/documentation-v1/reference/config.md

   token: ${GITHUB_PAT}
 ```

 **token**: The GitHub token.
-Should be able to read pull requests and issues from relevant repositories.
+Should be able to read pull requests and issues from relevant repositories when using `check diff`.
+Should be able to read pull requests, read issues, read/write issue comments, and read repo files when using `check pr`.

 ## Extract
 Stores the configuration to use when extracting documentation.